Mixing induced by Faraday surface waves: Experimental Setup

-It is convenient to distinguish between the `mixed layer' --- the nearly homogeneous uppermost region formed by the history of mixing --- and the `mixing layer' --- the zone in which mixing is currently active~\citep{Brainerd1995}.
-The vertical positions of the interfaces separating fluids 1 and 2 (respectively 2 and 3) are denoted by \(\zeta_\mix(x,y,t)\) (respectively \(\zeta_\surf(x,y,t)\)).
-For convenience, we also define the initial depth and density of the mixed layer as \(h_\init\) and \(\rho_\init\), with their time-dependent counterparts given by \(h_\mixed(t)\) and \(\rho_\mixed(t)\).
+We denote the properties of the fluid below (resp. above) the diffuse interface by the subscript 1 (resp.
+2), while the properties of the gas phase above the free surface are denoted by the subscript 3.
+As shown in figure~\ref{Figure1:setup}, it is convenient to distinguish between the `mixed layer' --- the nearly homogeneous uppermost region formed by the history of mixing --- and the `mixing layer' --- the zone in which mixing is currently active~\citep{Brainerd1995}.
+The vertical positions of the interfaces separating fluids 1 and 2 (resp.
+2 and 3) are denoted by \(\zeta_\mix(x,y,t)\) (resp. \(\zeta_\surf(x,y,t)\)).
+We also define the initial depth and density of the mixed layer as \(h_\init\) and \(\rho_\init\), with their time-dependent counterparts given by \(h_\mixed\) and \(\rho_\mixed\).